OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/log.md

 ---
 id: log
 title: 📃 Log
-description: Fiber's built-in log package
+description: Vortex's built-in log package
 sidebar_position: 6
 ---

 We can use logs to observe program behavior, diagnose problems, or configure corresponding alarms.
 And defining a well structured log can improve search efficiency and facilitate handling of problems.

-Fiber provides a default way to print logs in the standard output.
+Vortex provides a default way to print logs in the standard output.
 It also provides several global functions, such as `log.Info`, `log.Errorf`, `log.Warnw`, etc.

 ## Log levels